chancemcox/websocket-client-npm/README.md

 # WebSocket Client IO

+A comprehensive WebSocket client package featuring two different WebSocket implementations:

+1. **🔗 SimpleWebSocket** - A lightweight WebSocket client with app authentication support
-A modern, feature-rich WebSocket client with event handling, reconnection, and ping/pong support.
-Built with ES6+ features and designed for both browser and Node.js environments.
+2. **🚀 WebSocketClient** - A feature-rich WebSocket client with automatic reconnection, ping/pong, and advanced event handling Built with ES6+ features and designed for both browser and Node.js environments.

 ## 🚀 Features